MrPowerScripts/PowerScripts/README.md

 Powershell Scripts

+Need Help?
+Join me on Discord https://bit.ly/mrps-discord and checkout out https://mrpowerscripts.com for more content!

 These scripts do not come with a warranty, or guarantee.

 They may, or may not work for you.